GSA/fpki-guides/PIV-I Certification Playbook.md

 ###**Key Questions**

-o	If notified of non-compliance, do you fully understand and agree with the list of non-compliance items?
+1. If notified of non-compliance, do you fully understand and agree with the list of non-compliance items?